 In the earlier half of the ’70s, Iggy Pop made a name for himself as the baddest of rock `n’ roll frontmen, creating pure bedlam and debauchery with his Detroit band of rock of derelicts, The Stooges.
 But after the band broke up following the release of third album Raw Power, Pop (or “Jim,” I guess, whatever) had become something of a waste case.
 Strung out and eventually self-committed to a mental institution, Pop nearly faded into obscurity, nearly becoming what Axl Rose would be today.
 But thanks to good ol’ pal David Bowie, that all came to an end.
 Pop was determined to start up his career in music again, and Bowie stood by him, co-writing songs and producing his “comeback” album, The Idiot.

 Compared to Raw Power or Fun House, The Idiot is a decidedly more controlled, more subdued slice of Iggy.
 Gone were James Williamson’s blazing guitar riffs and Pop’s shrieking banshee freak-outs.
 Instead, under the tutelage of Bowie, Pop became a more sophisticated, yet decidedly more dark and disturbed rock singer.
 Think Bowie, mixed with Leonard Cohen and a touch of Peter Murphy, and you’re pretty close.
-The Idiot was far from a bright and sunny future for Pop.
+With The Idiot, Iggy Pop forecasted anything but a bright future.
 That was something he just couldn’t do.
 Instead, it’s a collection of dim visions and sinister melodies.
 The overblown Stooges sound wasn’t in the cards for Pop for some time.
 As he said at the time of the release of The Idiot, “I’m not a punk anymore.
 I’m a damned man!”

 Albums rarely begin as disturbingly as The Idiot does with “Sister Midnight.”
 Cold and unsettling, “Midnight” is driven by a robotic, slightly funky riff (which later resurfaced on “Red Money,” from Bowie’s Lodger) played by Carlos Alomar while Pop delivers a lyric telling of his Oedipal nightmares: